GRAINS-Wheat rises from 2-week low, Black Sea supplies limit gains

-SINGAPORE, Jan 5 (Reuters) - Chicago wheat futures edged higher on Thursday, rising for the first time in three sessions on bargain-buying, although ample supplies from the Black Sea region provided a lid on prices.
+SINGAPORE/PARIS, Jan 5 (Reuters) - Chicago wheat futures edged higher on Thursday, rising for the first time in three sessions on bargain-buying, although ample supplies from the Black Sea region rovided a lid on prices.

 Soybeans and corn ticked higher, with both contracts reclaiming some of the previous session's losses.